Children's Center Staff

 Joanne Hogan, Director of Children's Center

 Joanne Hogan has been in the field of early childhood education since 1989.
 She has worked at three other campus-based preschool programs, all of which were NAEYC accredited, in the roles of preschool teacher, lead teacher, and director.

 She holds a bachelor’s degree from Assumption College and a Master of Education in Early Childhood from Bridgewater State College.
 She is currently licensed by the Massachusetts Department of Elementary and Secondary Education, Pre-k-grade 2, and has a Director 2 certificate from the Massachusetts Department of Early Education and Care.
 She has served as a cooperating practitioner for numerous college students who hope to be future early childhood educators.

 Joanne is currently a member of the National Association for the Education of Young Children and the Council of Child Development Lab Administrators.
 She is serving on Tri-County Regional High School’s Program Advisory Committee where she serves as an advisor to the early childhood program.
 She is passionate about the field of early childhood education and believes in the importance of providing high quality developmentally appropriate learning experiences for young children.

-Meg is a teacher in the 2-day and 3-day morning classes.
-She has a Bachelor’s degree in English Language & Literature from Lehigh University.
+Megan is a teacher in the 2-day and 3-day morning classes.